Better manage your money using timeless Biblical principles!

 I was living a life of chaos and it all stemmed from my lack of financial understanding.

 I cried out to God and asked for wisdom.
-And He has led me out of my financial mess that I created.
+And He has led me out of the financial mess that I created.

 I know life like this is an everyday occurrence for some people.
 But what I realized is that it doesn’t have to be.
 We are not doomed to how we are currently living – we all can change!

-I know, because by the grace of God, I went from a debt-ridden overspender, to having paid off over $46,000 in consumer debts, saving a 20% down-payment for our first house, and living with peace with our money.
+I know, because by the grace of God, I went from a debt-ridden overspender to have paid off over $46,000 in consumer debts, saving a 20% down-payment for our first house, and living with peace with our money.